SangkyuStat/SangkyuStat.github.io/index.md

 ### News

 - **[Mar.
-2025]** Our paper, *A comprehensive estimator for the Fréchet distribution: asymptotical efficiency and practical applications to health studies*, got accepted by JKSS.
+2025]** Our paper, *A comprehensive estimator for the Fréchet distribution: asymptotical efficiency and practical applications to health studies*, is accepted to JKSS.
 - **[Aug.
 2024]** I won the **Early Career Award** from the ASA Statistics in Epidemiology Section Junior Researcher/Student Paper Competition in JSM 2024.